microsoft/hi-ml/docs/source/contributing.md

 Please look through the existing folder structure to find a good home for your contribution.

-## Issues
-If you've found a bug in the code, please check the [issues](https://github.com/microsoft/hi-ml/issues) page.
-If no existing issue exists, please open a new one.
-Be sure to include
-- A descriptive title
-- Expected behaviour (including a code sample if possible)
-- Actual behavior

 ## Submitting a Pull Request
 If you'd like to submit a PR to the codebase, please ensure you:
 - Include a brief description